We may be prepared to manufacture items to your specification. Contact us to see if we can meet your needs.

 XXX, second grade or “Black Cross” is a grade of timber which does not comply with the SANS specs for structural timber

 S5, S7 or first grade is a grade of timber which complies with the SANS specs for structural timber.
+S7 has a higher density than S5 and therefore a higher load strength.

-At UCL Sawmill more than 50% of our lumber is sold as treated.
+At the UCL Sawmill more than 50% of our lumber is sold as treated.
 We pressure treat with a CCA chemical to protect against decay, insect and fungal attack.
 The pressure treatment ensures that the chemical reaches the core of the lumber.
 We offer 2 treatment levels for our lumber.

 In certain regions of South Africa it is a regulatory requirement to have lumber treated to at least a H2 hazard class.